-- 1. Screen your renters (if possible). - 2.
+- 1. Obtain a permit to list your property from the Village of Buckeye Lake (if in Cranberry Bay). - 2.
+Screen your renters (if possible). - 3.
 Clearly post rental and community rules within your property. - i.
-This should include use of docks and the Waterfront strip. - 3.
-Ask renters to maintain an acceptable noise level during their stay. - 4.
+This should include use of docks and the Waterfront strip. - 4.
+Ask renters to maintain an acceptable noise level during their stay. - 5.
 Clearly communicate appropriate parking areas.